eclipse-archived/ceylon-lang.org/documentation/1.0/tour/named-arguments.md

         // ...
     }

-Remember, the last parameter is a [sequenced parameter](../missing-pieces#sequenced_parameters) which accepts multiple arguments, just like a Java "varargs" parameter.)

 We've seen lots of examples of invoking a method or instantiating a class using a familiar C-style syntax where arguments are delimited by parentheses and separated by commas.
 Arguments are matched to parameters by their